Connexions/coyote/README.rst

 The second part is the job logic.
 This differs based on what kind of work needs to be done.
 However, it does adhere to a set interface.
-The logic is configured via a pipeline (python list).
-The pipeline can consist of one or more executable tasks.
-A state object is given to each member of the pipeline, which can be used to pass along work done in the previous pipeline step.
-Upon completion of the pipeline, the state object can be used to infer complete or partial success.
+The logic is configured via a job runner or simply runner(python function).

 The third and final part of the client code allows for the client user or system admin to set up the client using a (set of) configuration file(s).
-The configuration contains information about PyBit Web application (This will be removed at some point, because we don't want the client code to depend on the web front-end.), the message queue, and the various pipelines.
+The configuration contains information about PyBit Web application (This will be removed at some point, because we don't want the client code to depend on the web front-end.), the message queue, and the job runner.

 Usage
 -----